The Process

 After the glaze kiln has cooled down and is unloaded, finished pots are sanded to smooth the area of the pot that is unglazed.

 Then they are packed up using plastic-free packaging and sent to their new homes!
-All of the cardboard boxes are made locally a few miles from my house, and the rest of my supplies is sourced from small businesses- never massive (and, more often than not, problematic) companies like U-line or Amazon.
+Packing materials are sourced from small businesses, rather than problematic companies like U-Line or Amazon.

 More about my materials sourcing